ronnymees/fullstackdevelopment_eoict/docs/82_docker_static/README.md

       - ./website:/usr/local/apache2/htdocs
     restart: always
 ```
-* `version: '3'` : This instructs Docker Compose that we’re using version 3 of the tool.
+* `version: '3'` specifies that Docker Compose version 3 is being used.
+This setting seems to be optional with newer Docker versions ...
-* `httpd:` : The Apache HTTP Server
+* `httpd:` refers to the Apache HTTP Server, which is defined here as a service.
-* `services:` : This will instruct Docker Compose that what follows will be the services to deploy.
+* `services:` indicates that the following configuration describes the services to be deployed by Docker Compose.
+* `volumes:` maps a folder on the host machine to a folder inside the container.
+Here, `./website` (relative to the location of the `docker-compose.yml` file) is mapped to `/usr/local/apache2/htdocs` inside the container, which is Apache's default webroot.
-* `restart: allways` : We instruct Docker to always retry to start this service unless it was stopped by the admin.
+* `restart: always` instructs Docker to always try to restart this service unless it was explicitly stopped by an administrator.
-* `ports:` : We define both the external and internal ports to use for the database.
+* `ports:`: defines the mapping between the host machine's port (external) and the container's port (internal).
+In this case, port 80 on the host is mapped to port 80 inside the container.

 Now the preperation is ready and you can **push everyting the GitHub**.

-## Clone and deploy your project
+## Clone and deploy your project in the VM

 ### Making a remote connection to your VM